|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This kosher sugar cookie recipe makes delicious, dairy-free treats that do not scream pareve.
-And if you shun the trans fats of margarine, this recipe is for you, because it is made with oil.
+If you shun the trans fats of margarine, this recipe is for you, because it is made with oil.

 Making tasty cookies without butter is a challenge, especially if you want something simple like a classic sugar cookie.
 With none of the popular additions like chocolate, raisins, peanut butter, oats, or nuts, the flavor of the dough really counts.
 If you want a more wholesome and healthful cookie, swap 1 cup of the all-purpose flour in this recipe with 1 cup of white whole wheat flour.